spatialos/gdk-for-unity/docs/modules/build-system/cli.md

 # Command line interface

-The build system also exposes a command line interface (CLI) that you can use to start worker builds.
+The build system exposes a command line interface (CLI) that you can use to build your GDK for Unity workers.
 This is useful for building your project on a headless machine or in a continuous integration context.

 We expose a single static method: [`Improbable.Gdk.BuildSystem.WorkerBuilder.Build`]({{urlRoot}}/api/build-system/worker-builder) for use in the CLI.
 It accepts the following arguments: